kmouts/SoccerNet_v3_H250/README.md

     @conference{IISA 2023 14th International Conference on Information,Intelligence, Systems and Applications,
     author={Konstantinos Moutselos and Ilias Maglogiannis},
-    title={Setting a baseline in long-shot real-time Soccer Player and Ball detection}, booktitle={},
+    title={Setting a Baseline for long-shot real-time Player and Ball detection in Soccer Videos}, booktitle={},
     year={2023},
     pages={-},